0 Part Course |

 A two-day course

-• A review of the essential elements of a project financing structures;
+• Review essential elements of project financing structures

 Model Design

 Financiers focus on sculpted debt serviceability whilst Sponsors focus on the valuation – the Sponsor IRR that the project generates.
-The course will embrace both perspectives.
+This project finance modelling course embraces both perspectives.

-• the importance of the logic flow through the model;
+• Importance of the logic flow through the model

-• the layout of the worksheets within the workbook;
+• Layout of the worksheets within the workbook

 Modelling Best Practice

-There are 8 principles of modelling best practice.
-The different principles will be addressed progressively throughout the programme as opposed to a formal session, with illustrations of the problems if the principles are not respected.
+There are 8 principles of modelling best practice and each of these are addressed progressively throughout project finance modelling training as opposed to a formal session.
+Included are illustrations of the problems if the principles are not respected.

-• the use of flags and masks to simplify formulae;
+• Use of flags and masks to simplify formulae

 • Circular references: